 Galvanized metal trays

-Archatrak ‘Spansafe’ steel protection trays are designed to prevent fall though and to contain damaged parts should any paver break in use.
+Archatrak ‘Spansafe’ steel protection trays are designed to prevent fall through and to contain damaged parts should any porcelain paver break in use.
 The trays are constructed of 1mm thick galvanized steel sheet with ¾” high downturned edges on all four sides, folded to provide a double thickness edge for extra strength.
 Holes are drilled in the sheet for drainage.
+These trays are designed for use with porcelain pavers and pedestals supplied by Archatrak.
+If used with pavers or pedestal systems not supplied by Archatrak, it is the sole responsibility of the specifier and/or end-user to satisfy themselves that the trays will provide the required break-through protection with both the products being used and with the proposed installation methods and site conditions.

 The plates are installed by firstly laying out the pedestals in the approx. final position and then placing the plates so that each corner rests on a pedestal head, checking for level as each plate is laid.
 The porcelain pavers are then laid directly over the trays and butted tightly against the tabs on the pedestals.